- No, dogs can’t eat hummus. Traditional hummus contains seasonings that are dangerous for dogs (onions and garlic) ❌

 What’s a Good Amount of Hummus for Dogs?

-Even if you make your own hummus without ingredients toxic for dogs, such as juice and garlic, don’t overfeed it to your pet.
+Even if you make your own hummus without ingredients toxic for dogs, such as onion and garlic, don’t overfeed it to your pet.
 You can add a small amount of plain hummus to your dog’s meal to improve its taste.
 Or, you could offer them a spoonful as a special treat after playing.
 Use your judgment and make sure your pooch eats all of their regular meals!

 Are Hummus Chips Bad for Dogs, Too?